-Single Ascending Dose Monotherapy
+001-Single Ascending Dose Monotherapy

-We are conducting study 001, a Phase 1 study of TRX518 as a monotherapy in adults with refractory solid tumors, initially to evaluate the safety of increasing single doses between 0.0001 mg/kg and 8.0 mg/kg and subsequently in later Study Parts to explore multi-dose therapy at q 2 week intervals at doses between 0.25 mg/kg to 1 mg/kg.
+We conducted study 001, a Phase 1 study of TRX518 as a monotherapy in adults with refractory solid tumors, initially to evaluate the safety of increasing single doses between 0.0001 mg/kg and 8.0 mg/kg and subsequently in later study parts to explore multi-dose therapy at 2 week intervals at doses between 0.25 mg/kg to 1 mg/kg.
 Exploratory objectives include evaluating for immune system responses to tumor antigens and demonstrating evidence of biological activity.
-The single dose portion of the study has been completed.

 In the single-dose study, no maximum tolerated dose was reached for the single administration of TRX518, with few related treatment-emergent adverse events, all Grade 1 and 2, and no reported autoimmune events.
 We have observed doses where all the GITR receptors have been bound by TRX518, and this binding lasts for at least several days.
 We believe that binding at this level is essential to generating sufficient signaling and agonist activity.
 There have been signs of immune system activation and biological activity in some patients, including evidence of T regulatory cell modulation in the blood and in tumors.
-Initial biomarker data from this study was presented at the Society for Immunotherapy of Cancer (SITC) in November 2016 and at the American Association for Cancer Research 2017 Annual Meeting (shown below).
-We believe that the favorable profile and kinetics of TRX518 in this first-in-human, single-dose safety study enabled advancing development to multi-dose studies.